pivotal/docs-tap/getting-started.md

 The VSCode extension enables live updates of your application while running on the cluster and allows you to debug your application directly on the cluster.
-For information about installing the prerequisitesand the Tanzu Developer Tools extension, see [Install Tanzu Dev Tools for VSCode](vscode-extension/install.md).
+For information about installing the prerequisites and the Tanzu Developer Tools extension, see [Install Tanzu Dev Tools for VSCode](vscode-extension/install.md).